Harbin Institute of Technology: History

-The No.2 campus in Harbin was originally a campus of the Harbin University of Architecture.
-All undergraduate students have spent their first year at this campus since 2003.
-School shuttles between two campuses are provided free of charge.

 Weihai Campus

 Weihai campus is located in Weihai's Torch Hi-Tech Science Park, a scenic seaside city on the Jiaodong Peninsula.

 The campus, along with the picturesque scenery and mild climate, adjoins the sea (Golden Beach) and is surrounded by mountains.
 It is ranked in the best 50 universities in satisfaction degree in China.
 It now covers totally 1,560,000 m2, with a construction area of 383,000 m2.

 HIT, Weihai now has 10 schools and 1 department, 10,466 undergraduate students, 542 master students, 110 Ph.D. candidates, 89 international students, and 861 staff members, including 97 professors and 219 associate professors.
 HIT, Weihai provides 37 bachelor programs and shares HIT's 22 master programs and 18 doctoral programs, with the same HIT educational standards.
 Complementing to the Harbin campus, HIT, Weihai has developed with the characteristic disciplines such as Marine Science and Ocean Engineering, Automotive Engineering, and the highlights in the domains of Advanced Manufacturing, Information Technology and Electric Engineering, Computer Science and Software Engineering, Material Science and Engineering.